FrederoxDev/Bedrock-Modding-Wiki/src/3_Writing_Headers.md

 <br />

-4. Leave it to analyse, once done make sure to save the project with <kbd>Ctrl + S</kbd> so that you will not have to analyse it again
+4. Leave it to analyse, once done make sure to save the project with <kbd>Ctrl + S</kbd> so that you will not have to analyse it again.